Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Glossary

 \paragraph{Distribution estimation:} The task of approximating a (conditional) \textit{distribution} $\pdata$.
 This is an application of \textit{density estimation} to discrete random variables.

 \paragraph{Distributional divergence:} This includes all functions that measure distances or divergences between probability distributions.
-These include proper distance functions, such as Total-variation distance and JS-divergence, and also measures like JS- and KL- divergence and cross-entropy \cite{tsybakov2008introduction}.
+These include proper distance functions, such as Total-variation distance and JS-divergence, and also measures like JS- and KL-divergence and cross-entropy \citep{tsybakov2008introduction}.
 These measures are minimized when the two compared distributions are identical.

-\paragraph{Ground:} We use the term ground for the set of propositions that are considered true \cite{sep-speech-acts}.
+\paragraph{Ground:} We use the term ground for the set of propositions that are considered true \citep{sep-speech-acts}.
 The ground can be set in an input prompt $\winput$.

 \paragraph{Ideal estimator:} A model that perfectly represents the \textit{source distribution}.
 This means the \textit{distributional divergence} between $\ptheta$ and $\pdata$ is minimal.
 Ideal estimation is generally unattainable but can serve as a proxy for the intended behavior.